FrancisVila/MFT_convert/content/en/docs/TransferCFT/concepts/CFT_configuration_concepts_Start_here/Translation_table_concepts.md

 -   Mainframes - A JCL is provided to help with creating both local and remote tables.
 Refer to the CFTXLATE member in the installation library.

--   UNIX/Windows - Use the Axway delivered <a href="#" class="MCTextPopup popup popupHead">xvi utility<span class="MCTextPopupBody MCTextPopupBody_Closed needs-pie popupBody" aria-hidden="true"><span class="MCTextPopupArrow"> </span>Use this utility to update a conversion table.
+-   UNIX/Windows - Use the Axway delivered <a href="" class="MCTextPopup popup popupHead">xvi utility<span class="MCTextPopupBody MCTextPopupBody_Closed needs-pie popupBody" aria-hidden="true"><span class="MCTextPopupArrow"> </span>Use this utility to update a conversion table.
     </span></a> located in the <span class="code">home/bin</span> folder.

     xvi syntax